jeffakins/zillow_2017_clustering_project/README.md

 - Clustering was conducted around location, home value, home size, and logerror
 - logerror clustering features were used to determine the top drivers of error for each cluster
 ## Conclusion:
-- Using the clustered dataframe subsets of train, based on legerror bands, did not improve the logerror prediction of validate over simply passing all of the train datafram to the regression models.
+- Using the clustered dataframe subsets of train, based on legerror bands, did not improve the logerror prediction of validate over simply passing all of the train dataframe to the regression models.
 More exploration is needed.

 ## How to Reproduce:
 - Use your own env file for login information for the Codeup SQL server